Venice, FL

 Beach Renourishment

-The City of Venice has a 50-year contract with the Army Corps of Engineers (ACOE) to renourish the beaches lining the Venice shoreline.
-The 10-year cycle is necessary to counteract shoreline erosion caused by natural tidal flow and exacerbated by the impacts from the Venice Inlet.
-Renourishing the beach serves to protect the safety and welfare of this Florida coastal community.
+As the City of Venice progresses toward the end of the 50-year contract with the Army Corps of Engineers (ACOE) to renourish the beaches lining the Venice shoreline, it is important to extend this successful partnership.
+The 10-year cycle is necessary to counteract shoreline erosion caused by natural tidal flow and exacerbated by the documented impacts from the Venice Inlet.
+Renourishing the beach is critical to protect the safety and welfare of this Florida coastal community.
 Renourishment is important for storm protection, marine turtle nesting, and as a tourism and economic driver.
-The City of Venice appreciates the funding that has been received through a partnership with ACOE and looks forward to the next scheduled renourishment date.
-Given the impact of Hurricane Ian in September 2022, the City may be requesting a renourishment in advance of the original programmed date of 2025.
+The City of Venice appreciates the funding that has been received through a partnership with ACOE, enhanced funding based on storm impact analysis and looks forward to the next scheduled renourishment event, which has experienced delays due to 2024 storms and sand availability.

-FY 25 Request: The City of Venice supports the continued allocation of Federal funds for shoreline renourishment and requests assistance from the ACOE for an early assessment of need for Federal support.
+FY 26 Request: The City of Venice supports the continued allocation of Federal funds for shoreline renourishment, funding to restore storm impacts, and working together to extend this successful partnership.

 Affordable Housing